sjsu-cs131-spring26/trendtrackers-engagement-socialmedia/README.md

 Dataset Requirements and Selection

 As given the project assignemnt instruction the dataset must be large enough to support big data analysis, with at least 100,000 rows or equivalent complexity.
-Therefore, our selected dataset contains over 65 million records, which is far exceeding the minimum requirement and making it suitable for large scale data processing.
+Therefore, our selected dataset contains over 65 million records, which is far exceeding the minimum requirement and makes it suitable for large scale data processing.

 Our dataset includes a mix off: